Discovering optimal fermion-qubit mappings through algorithmic enumeration: Optimal fermion--qubit mappings of Jordan--Wigner type

 Section \ref{sec:enum1} introduced the average $p$th power of Pauli weight for $p>1$ as a cost function for the qubit Hamiltonian.
 For a fermionic Hamiltonian $H_\text{fermion}$ with interaction graph $G_\mathrm{F}$, consider the task of finding an enumeration scheme $f$ that minimises the $p$--sum

+While the $p=1$ and $p=\infty$ cases correspond to metrics that seem physically motivated, we are not yet aware if current quantum algorithm designers would consider penalising finite powers $p>1$ of Pauli weight.
 The $p=1$ case is the edgesum problem and via Remark \ref{cor:edgesumnp} is \NP--hard.
 George and Pothen showed that the minimum 2--sum problem is also \NP--hard \cite{george1997spectralenvelope}.
 They develop spectral approaches to solving the minimum 1--sum and 2--sum problems for \textit{any} graph $G_\mathrm{F}$.
 Separately, Mitchison and Durbin \cite{mitchison1986optimal} explored the minimum $p$--sum problem for square lattices, and conclude with Proposition \ref{prop:psum}:

 \begin{prop} \emph{(Mitchison and Durbin's results for the minimum $p$--sum problem on an $N${}$\times${}$N$ lattice \cite{mitchison1986optimal})} Let $G$ be the $N${}$\times${}$N$ square lattice.
 Then the following are the lower limits for the value of $C^p(f)$: \begin{enumerate}[label=\emph{(\alph*)}] \item If $0 < p < \frac{1}{2}$, then there exists an enumeration scheme $f$ with $C^p(f) = \mathcal{O}(N^2)$. \item If $\frac{1}{2}<p<1$, then $C^p(f) \displaystyle \geq \frac{1}{2p+1}N^{1+2p}+\mathcal{O}\left(N^{2p}\right)$. \item If $p=1$, then $f_\mathrm{M}$ gives the minimum value as shown in Theorem \ref{thm:physical}. \item If $p>1$, then $C^p(f) \displaystyle \geq \frac{4}{2^p(p+2)}N^{p+2}$. \end{enumerate} The lower bounds in \ref{propb} and \ref{propd} are theoretical limits, and to date there are no known enumeration schemes that achieve their low coefficients.
 However, the ``diagonal pattern" $f_{\mathrm{D}}$ has edgesum